Monday, 27 March 2017

 All this is given a quasi-logical explanation in terms of axioms and postulates.
 That is, there must be identity claims between IIT's "axioms of consciousness" and postulates about the physical.
 Moreover, the axioms fulfill the role of premises.
 These premises lead to the physical postulates.

 As hinted at earlier, the identity of consciousness and the physical isn't a question of the latter causing or bringing about the former.
-Thus, if x and y are identical, then x cannot cause y and y cannot cause x.
+Thus, if x and y are identical, then x can't cause y and y can't cause x.
 These identities stretch even as far as phenomenology in that the phenomenology of consciousness at time t is identical with the physical properties described by the postulates at time t.

 More technically, Giulio Tononi (2008) identifies conscious states with integrated information.
 Moreover, when information is integrated (by whichever physical system – not only the brain) in a complicated enough manner (even if minimally complicated), that will be both necessary and sufficient to constitute (not cause or create) a conscious state or experience.